 SpareBank 1 SMN is an independent financial services group in the SpareBank 1 Alliance.
-The Bank's vision is to be the recommended bank.
-According to its articles of association, SpareBank 1 SMN's object is to promote saving by accepting deposits from depositors and to manage the funds at its disposal in a secure manner in accordance with the statutory rules applying at any and all times to savings banks.
-The Bank can transact all ordinary banking business and banking services in accordance with the legislation at any time in force.
-The articles of association can be found in extenso on the Bank's website.
+The bank's vision is to be the recommended bank.
+According to its articles of association, SpareBank 1 SMN's goal is to promote savings by accepting deposits from depositors and manage the funds at its disposal in a secure manner in accordance with the statutory rules applying at any and all times to savings banks.
+The bank can transact all ordinary banking business and banking services in accordance with the prevailing legislation.
+The articles of association can be found on the bank's website.

-The Bank's business mission is to provide financial advisory services to private individuals, enterprises and the public sector primarily in North and South Trøndelag, Møre and Romsdal and Sogn and Fjordane, to enable them to realise their goals through the facilities it provides for investment, saving, payments and protection of lives and assets.
-We also provide real estate agency, asset management, leasing and accountancy services in the same geographical areas and to the same customer groups.
+The bank's business mission is to provide financial advisory services to private individuals, enterprises and public sector primarily in North and South Trøndelag, Møre and Romsdal, and Sogn and Fjordane, to enable them realising their goals through the facilities it provides for investments, saving, payments and protection of lives and assets.
+The group also provides real estate agency, asset management, leasing and accountancy services in the same geographical areas and to the same customer groups.

 Our core values are closeness and capableness.
 That means being close to our customers through personal contact and taking the initiative to meet the customer with the best advice and products as well as being a pro-active mainstay in the region.
-Capableness entails offering a broad range of products that is right for the times, and having a professionally competent staff with high quality skills.
+Capableness entails offering a broad range of products that is right for the times, and having a professional competent staff with high quality skills.
 We strive for high ethical standards in everything we do and want our customers to feel that their need for financial advice and services is met in a professional and expert manner.
-SpareBank 1 SMN's central goals and strategies are also described in a special section in the Directors' report.